briandfoy/briandfoy.github.io/_posts/2012-08-09-should-my-release-process-be-yours.md

 benefits than localized optimizations (and many of the bad things in such situations can be traced back to a deviation from process).

-But I'm not in the Army and there's no way we're going to convince most of Open Source to do things the same way (although autoconf is amazing).
+But this isn't the Army and there's no way we're going to convince most of Open Source to do things the same way (although autoconf is amazing).
 I don't want anything in my distribution, repository, or code to know anything about the tools I use to play with it.
 But, I